- COLLEGE Open to students from 5eme-3eme (meets once a week after school)

-- Open to students from 6eme upwards
+- LYCEE Open to all students from 2de upwards (timetable determined by Lycée students)

 Previous performances :

 Bugsy Malone, Blood Brothers & Oliver Twist, 2B or not 2B, The Importance of Being Earnest, A View From The Bridge…